kokkos/kokkos/DEVELOPER.md

 find_path(TPL_INCLUDE_DIR mytpl.h PATHS "${KOKKOS_MYTPL_DIR}/include")
 ````
 This insures that the library header is in the expected include directory and defines the variable `TPL_INCLUDE_DIR` with a valid path if successful.
-Similar, you can verify a library
+Similarly, you can verify a library
 ````
 find_library(TPL_LIBRARIES mytpl PATHS "${KOKKOS_MYTPL_DIR/lib")
 ````